Here is a glossary of key vocabulary related to climate change.

 - Industrial Revolution

-Historical period between 1760 and the 1840s.
-It marks the transition from agricultural to industrial societies.
-The Industrial Revolution started in Europe and the United States and led to rapid development in productivity, technologies and science, and to population growth.
+The historical period between 1760 and the 1840s.
+It has marked the transition from agricultural to industrial societies.
+The Industrial Revolution started in Europe and the United States and led to a rapid development of productivity, technologies and science, and therefore to population growth.

 - Infrared radiation